Brother Superior: When the heart speaks, Brother Orchid, other hearts must listen.

 After he is at the monastery for a while Sarto begins to change his mind about the monks being chumps.
 He sees them giving away two dollars to buy shoes for a child, money that was originally going to be used to buy watermelon as a treat for the monks.
 He is told that the only true happiness in the world is doing good for others, and he admits that there might be something to this.
 Against his will, Sarto begins to change.
 All his life he has been searching for something, and he is beginning to realize that, incredibly, he has found it at the monastery.

 His old protection gang prevents the monks from selling flowers and Sarto leaves the monastery to set this right, which he does in a hilarious sequence, aided by Clarence Fletcher and his cowboy friends!
 After convincing Clarence that he is a heel, he clears the path for Clarence to marry Flo, Sarto realizing that his place is back in the monastery.
 On his way to the monastery, in a moving scene, he gives his last $300.00 to a char lady.
 He asks her if she has any kids.
-She looks up from the floor she has been scrubbing, and staring at Sarto with sad, pain-filled eyes says, “No. I ain’t got nothing.”
-Sarto tells her, well, now you have something and to her astonished joyful disbelief hands her the $300.00.
+She looks up from the floor she has been scrubbing, and staring at Sarto with sad, pain-filled eyes says, “No. I ain’t got nothin’.”
+Sarto tells her, “Well, now you have something.” and to her astonished joyful disbelief hands her the $300.00.
 The movie ends with Brother Orchid rejoining his fellow monks, telling them that all his life he has been looking for class, and that he has found it with them.

 Criminals joining monasteries to repent for their lives of crime was not uncommon in the Middle Ages.
 One infamous highwayman was about to stab a victim when he heard a monastery’s bells, dropped his knife and went to join the monks.
 Looking at all the evil in the world it is possible to forget the power of grace on the most unlikely men and women.
 Exposure to the good and selfless can sometimes have a vast impact on people who have led empty lives of selfishness.
-The Dicken’s fable of A Christmas Carol tells a very old truth: true happiness comes only for selfless devotion to others, a truth that Brother Orchid learned.
+The Dicken’s fable of A Christmas Carol tells a very old truth: true happiness comes only from selfless devotion to others, a truth that Brother Orchid learned.
 Richard Connell, the author of Brother Orchid, displayed that same selflessness in his own life, allowing Catholic University of America, gratis, to write, Leo Brady was the author, and perform a play, Brother Orchid, based upon his short story, before the movie came out.
 Brother Orchid, a great movie to watch as we celebrate the coming of Him who is selfless love incarnate.